autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 ## 2. Create maps

-You need both a pointcloud and a vector map to take full advantage of Autoware.
+You need both a pointcloud map and a vector map in order to use Autoware.
-Since mapping algorithm such as SLAM (simultaneous localization and mapping) is not implemented in the current Autoware, you may need to use 3rd party tools for this step.

 ### Create a pointcloud map